luckyluuk28/apexScripts/README.md

 # Apex Scripts

 This repository contains scripts created for apex automation, only one file is public so that an undisclosed organisation can temporarily use it for its DevOps pipelines

+This script needs a user that has access to sqlcl.